Purchase Guide: IBM System Storage DCS3700 – Specifications and Reviews

-Modern times require efficient computing with massive amounts of data and faster data access.
-Low-latency application performance in platforms that are intended for the medical field, real-time analytics, seismic processing, weather forecasting, telecommunications, and stock markets demand high-end storage modules.
-Apart from this, enterprises are desperately in search of improved ways to ensure operational efficiency in parallel with quality of service (QoS), high durability, and 24/7 availability.
+Modern times require efficient computing with massive amounts of data and faster access.
+Low-latency application performance in platforms intended for the medical field, real-time analytics, seismic processing, weather forecasting, telecommunications, and stock markets demand high-end storage modules.
+In addition, enterprises are desperately searching for improved ways to ensure operational efficiency in parallel with quality of service (QoS), high durability, and 24/7 availability.

-The IBM System Storage DCS3700 addresses enterprise-level requirements in terms of performance and capacity within their dimensional limitations.
-Introduced for applications with high-end live streams of data, the DCS3700 ensures rich storage space, low TDP, and promising performance.
-Organizations can now capitalize on enormous storage solutions by improving their storage density, reduce operational costs, and not compromising on productivity.
+The IBM System Storage DCS3700 addresses enterprise-level requirements regarding performance and capacity within their dimensional limitations.
+Introduced for applications with high-end live data streams, the DCS3700 ensures rich storage space, low TDP, and promising performance.
+Organizations can now capitalize on enormous storage solutions by improving their storage density, reducing operational costs, and not compromising productivity.

 The DCS3700 is intended to provide highly scalable computing environments for high-end data streaming applications.
-IBM offers IBM System Storage DCS9900 for enterprise-level workloads and capacity issues, so the smaller DCS3700 is introduced for the entry-level or mid-range deployments.
-Having one of the best file systems namely IBM General Parallel File System (GPFS), the DCS3700 storage subsystem assists businesses in optimizing their workflow structure and handling massive data while ensuring ease of access for the stored data.
+IBM offers IBM System Storage DCS9900 for enterprise-level workloads and capacity issues, so the smaller DCS3700 is introduced for entry-level or mid-range deployments.
+With one of the best file systems, the IBM General Parallel File System (GPFS), the DCS3700 storage subsystem assists businesses in optimizing their workflow structure and handling massive amounts of data while ensuring easy access to the stored data.
 With GPFS clustered file management, DCS3700 features a highly scalable and dense storage facility.

-The DCS3700 is considered to be the first dual-active storage subsystem in the entry-level or mid-range segment, for having two intelligent array controllers and rich space for 180 or 360 drives along with Performance Controllers.
-DCS3700 storage subsystem has machine type 1818-80C and its expansion unit has machine type 1818-80E.
-The DCS3700 storage system provides a variety of modern capabilities such as the latest firmware Version – 07.83.22.00.
+The DCS3700 is considered the first dual-active storage subsystem in the entry-level or mid-range segment because it has two intelligent array controllers, rich space for 180 or 360 drives, and Performance Controllers.
+The DCS3700 storage subsystem has machine type 1818-80C, and its expansion unit has 1818-80E.
+The DCS3700 storage system provides a variety of modern capabilities, such as the latest firmware Version 07.83.22.00.

 • The DCS3700 features connectivity interfaces for SAS and Fibre Channel.